-Found in the Table of Contents at the Module level and at the top pages throughout the course, Learning Objectives are student-centered statements of the measurable content, media, and questions for each associated content area.
+Found in the Table of Contents at the module level and at the top pages throughout the course, Learning Objectives are student-centered statements of the measurable content, media, and questions for each content area.

 Learning Objectives in the Table of Contents:

 Formative activities and assignments provide practice and feedback to students as they work through the course.
-Formative activities are also critical to generating data in the Learning Dashboards.
+Formative activities are also critical to generating data in the Learning Dashboard.

-Formative activities are tagged against learning objectives, which appear on the page.
+Formative activities are tagged to learning objectives, which appear on the page.

-Students' performance on formative questions generates data against that learning objective.
+Students' performance on formative questions generates data on their progress toward achieving that learning objective.

-Summative assessments (checkpoints and quizzes) are assignments that assess mastery of material and provide a score in the Gradebook.
+Summative assessments (Checkpoints and Quizzes) are assignments that assess mastery of material.
+Scores report to the instructor's Gradebook.